sophie4075/UniLife-Planner/README.md

 ## UniLife Planner

 The UniLife Planner is designed to help you navigate the chaos of university life by organizing your courses and tasks.
 Whether you're tracking coursework, deadlines, or assignments, this planner helps you stay on top of everything – or at least make it look like you have things under control.

-UniLife Planner was developed as the final submission for the course "Internet Server Programming".
-It utilizes the Laravel framework and SQLite for database management.
+It utilizes the Laravel framework, interia.js and SQLite for database management.

 ## Installation